 Since 2009 KOW is run by Alexander Koch (Berlin based curator and art theorist) and Nikolaus Oberhuber (former director of the Gallery nächst St. Stephan in Vienna) in collaboration with a growing team.
 In 2018 the gallery opened a location in Madrid.

 We would like to thank all former members of the staff as well as all interns who are currently with us or who have been working with us in the past:

-Gisela Andres, Stephanie Berger, Alexander David, Udy Chalmers, Johanna Chromik, Lydie Delahaye, Paul Darius, Stephan Dill, Claire Ebendinger, Miriam Eickhoff, Alexander Fuchs, Katharina Galla, Anja Gereke, Gisèle Gonon, Elena Grafenhorst, Julia van Hagen, Swen Harport, Ada Maria Hennel, Charlotte Huguet, Sylwia Chalaburda, Josephine Kingery, Friederike Klussmann, Tabea Kungl, Omri Sébastien Livne, Simon Lockwood, Cédric Mantel, Gabriele Miseikyte, Mick Morley, Nicholas Norris, Doris Panholzer, Jonathan Pouthier, Max Ravitz, Lena Johanna Reisner, Romy Richter, Stef Burghard, Ana Sánchez De Vivar, Giusy Sanna Kerstin Schoer, Louise Stölting, Carolin Streller, Julian Schwokowsky, Bosse Sudenburg, Janina Velhorn, Jasmin Villarroel, Paula Vogt, Sven Weigel, Lilli Wonder
+Gisela Andres, Stephanie Berger, Alexander David, Udy Chalmers, Johanna Chromik, Lydie Delahaye, Paul Darius, Stephan Dill, Claire Ebendinger, Miriam Eickhoff, Alexander Fuchs, Katharina Galla, Anja Gereke, Gisèle Gonon, Julia van Hagen, Swen Harport, Ada Maria Hennel, Charlotte Huguet, Sylwia Chalaburda, Josephine Kingery, Friederike Klussmann, Tabea Kungl, Omri Sébastien Livne, Simon Lockwood, Cédric Mantel, Gabriele Miseikyte, Mick Morley, Nicholas Norris, Doris Panholzer, María Paz Correa, Sebastian Peter, Jonathan Pouthier, Max Ravitz, Lena Johanna Reisner, Romy Richter, Stef Burghard, Ana Sánchez De Vivar, Giusy Sanna Kerstin Schoer, Louise Stölting, Carolin Streller, Julian Schwokowsky, Bosse Sudenburg, Janina Velhorn, Jasmin Villarroel, Sven Weigel, Lilli Wonder